Determining Financial Need

 Financial Need = Cost of Attendance minus Expected Family Contribution.

-The amount of financial aid that is offered to a student will equal the demonstrated financial need.
-The cost of attendance is the sum of direct and estimated costs (see our Tuition and Fees page for more information).
-The expected family contribution is comprised of the parental contribution (custodial and non-custodial in a divorced family situation) and the student contribution.
+The cost of attendance (COA) is the sum of direct and estimated costs (see our Tuition and Fees page for more information).
+The expected family contribution (EFC) is comprised of the parental contribution (custodial and non-custodial in a divorced/separated/never married family situation) and the student contribution.

-Use our net price calculator to estimate your need.
+To help your family estimate what your college costs might be at Hamilton, we have developed two unique tools: MyinTuition and Net Price Calculator.
 (Understand this is only an estimate and only as accurate as the information that is provided; Hamilton’s own analysis may differ from what is shown.
 This tool is intended for U.S. citizens and permanent residents who are prospective students.)
-Hamilton looks at the family as the primary source of college funding and understands most families must finance such an investment over a series of months or years.

-- To be eligible for Hamilton College Scholarship, students must meet deadlines for financial aid materials.
+- To be eligible for a Hamilton College Scholarship, students must meet deadlines for financial aid materials.